Community-driven research on marine harvested and farmed species

 Partnering with Gulf of ÐÓ°ÉÔ°æ coastal communities

-Interface of Change brings together researchers from the University of ÐÓ°ÉÔ°æ Anchorage, University of ÐÓ°ÉÔ°æ Fairbanks, and the Univerisity of ÐÓ°ÉÔ°æ Southeast in partnership with Gulf of ÐÓ°ÉÔ°æ community members from Seldovia, Halibut Cove, Homer, Cordova, Valdez, Juneau, Haines and Klukwan.
+Interface of Change brings together researchers from the University of ÐÓ°ÉÔ°æ Anchorage, University of ÐÓ°ÉÔ°æ Fairbanks, and the University of ÐÓ°ÉÔ°æ Southeast in partnership with Gulf of ÐÓ°ÉÔ°æ community members from Seldovia, Homer, Cordova, Valdez, Juneau, Haines, and Klukwan.

 Research Areas